bricomp/Nextion-Library/README.md

 #### PLEASE ALSO READ THE Nextion.h DOCUMENT IN Resources

+In the Examples folder is the HMI file NextionExample.HMI and the ION file NextionExample.ino which were developed to demonstrate this library.

-To view this document WITH graphic immages see README.pdf
+To view this document WITH graphic images see README.pdf.
+There is also a README.docx but that does NOT maintain the formatting.

 Alternatively download the complete library resource and README.md will suddenly and miraculously display the graphic images.